ioBroker/ioBroker.vis/OLD_CHANGELOG.md

 ### 0.9.4 (2016-04-05)
 * (bluefox) implement more "close" types
 * (bluefox) set height of about window
-* (bluefox) rename the upper case datei extensions into lower case by upload
+* (bluefox) rename the upper case datei extensions into a lower case by upload
 * (bluefox) reload vis if lost connection for longer than 1 minute

 ### 0.9.3 (2016-03-23)